cisco-open/libnasp/README.md

 make CLIENT_REQUEST_URL="http://echo.testing"  run-client
 ```

-You should see some logs containing the (empty) response and some interesting headers.
-They show that the request URI was the same service address that you would use inside the cluster, and that our client has sent a client certificate that was accepted by the Istio proxy inside the cluster:
+You should see logs containing the (empty) response and a few interesting headers.
+They show that the request URI was the same service address that you would use inside the cluster and that our client has sent a client certificate that was accepted by the Istio proxy inside the cluster:

 ```
 Hostname: echo-5d44b7fbd5-ldrcj